Santa Fe officials could approve new homes for 2 historical statues

 The other statue depicts Diego de Vargas.
 He is the Spanish governor who led what is called the “Bloodless Reconquest” of New Mexico in 1692.
 That would go on display in the New Mexico History Museum in Santa Fe.

 City officials removed the Diego de Vargas statue from a city park back in 2020.
-That came amid natiownide protests over controversial historic figures in the wake of George Floyd’s murder.
+That came amid nationwide protests over controversial historical figures in the wake of George Floyd’s murder.

 Meanwhile, the Pueblo Runners statue has sat in storage waiting for its public debut.